lauragift21/giftegwuenu.dev/content/posts/how-to-change-an-svg-logo-in-dark-mode.md

 ![switching between dark and light mode](/images/uploads/4vw3ldyk9v.gif)

 That's it!
 I now have two different versions of my logo for dark and light mode.
-If you're interested in seeing the implementation in more detail, the code for my website is open-source and [you can check it out](https://github.com/lauragift21/giftegwuenu.dev/blob/master/src/components/Nav.vue).
+If you're interested in seeing the implementation in more detail, the code for my website is open-source, and [you can check it out](https://github.com/lauragift21/giftegwuenu.dev/blob/master/src/components/Nav.vue).